 Anima ships two versioned, provenance-tracked, openly-licensed corpora — with dataset cards and cross-source quality control.
 Reuse them, extend them, build on them.

-123,950 matched compounds — ChEMBL, TDC, PubChem qHTS, hERGCentral, BindingDB — 98.7% cross-source agreement on the IC50 core.
+123,950 matched compounds — ChEMBL, TDC, PubChem qHTS, hERGCentral, BindingDB — with 0.83–0.92 pairwise cross-source label agreement.

-Anima is a non-profit research prototype.
-This is a triage signal to prioritize testing — not a wet-lab replacement, not medical or clinical advice.
-Off-domain predictions are flagged low-confidence.
+research prototype — a triage signal to prioritize testing, not a wet-lab replacement, not medical or